akajuvonen/test-snake-pygame/README.md

 Apples appear randomly.
 High-score is saved to a file using pickle, and it is loaded if file is available.

+## Installation

+Recommended way to install is to first initialize a virtual environment, then install the game with `pip install .`.

+For development, you can install requirements with `pip install -r requirements.txt`.

-## Dependencies
+## Running

-You only need python, virtualenv and pip.
-Then create a new virtual environment, and inside that run `make init`.
-This will pull the necessary dependencies from requirements file using pip.
-The required packages are listed in `requirements.txt`.
+After installation, the game can be started with command `snake-run`.

 ## Tests

-If you want, you can run the unit tests with `make test`.
-The tests use nose, which is installed to virtualenv when initializing from the makefile.

-## Running

-Just type `make run`.

-## Cleaning up

-If you want to get rid of the pyc files, you can do so with `make clean`.
+You can run the test suite with `python setup.py test`.